farmOS/farmOS-map/README.md

 The `featurechange` event is a shortcut that automatically assigns the callback to all events that fire when features are changed in the drawing layer, including `drawend`, `modifyend`, `translating`, `translateend`, and `delete`.
-This is useful if all you want to do is get WKT whenever features change.
+This is useful if all you want to do is get WKT / GeoJSON whenever features change.

 The `delete` event fires when the "Delete selected features" button is clicked.